imagej/imagej.github.io/_pages/plugins/fijiyama.md

 -   '''Step 1 : ''' Prepare your data or download the example set: [case study 1, two-images registration](https://imagej.net/_images/f/fd/Test_dataset_01_vine_crops.zip)
 -   '''Step 2 : ''' Select **'Manual registration**' in the first menu and run it.
 Superimpose roughly the two volumes manually (centers should be roughly aligned, with angle &lt; 15 degrees).
 Press on **'Position ok**' (green button) when ready.
 This first step will help Fijiyama finding the correct orientation.
 -   '''Step 3 : ''' Select **'Automatic registration**' with default parameters (Block matching).
-If you want to monitor the registration during the run, select the **'Display automatic registration**' in the “Manual registration viewer” menu.
+If you want to monitor the registration during the run, select the **'Display automatic registration**' in the "Manual registration viewer" menu.
 Before starting this action, notice the *estimated time* required to complete the action (calculated from your computer settings).
 -   '''Step 3-bis '''(optional, depending on the data) : Select **'Automatic registration**' with default parameters (Block matching), and select "Vector field" in the "Transformation to estimate" menu.
 -   '''Step 4 : ''' Select **'Align both images with XYZ**' with default parameters.
 Turn the scene to improve its orientation, if needed for a more convenient representation of your data (production of figures or analyses).
 In the example dataset, we choose to align the red cylinder with the white lines (Z axis), and align the wounding point (a hole in the surface) with the axis X or Y.
 -   '''Step 5 : ''' Save the final transformation using the **'Save current state**' button.
--   '''Step 6 : ''' Export the registered 3D images in the “output/Exported\_data” directory previously selected, using the **'Export results**' button.
+-   '''Step 6 : ''' Export the registered 3D images in the "output/Exported\_data" directory previously selected, using the **'Export results**' button.

 Tutorial 2 : Multimodal time-series registration
 ------------------------------------------------

-Once comfortable with the "two images registration" module, try a “series registration” following these steps.
+Once comfortable with the "two images registration" module, try a "series registration" following these steps.
 If you feel lost, you can rely on the tutorial here :

 {% include youtube url='https://www.youtube.com/embed/DVr3LBH5ayY'%}